Haga clic aquí para ver esta página en español.

 ይህንን ገጽ በአማርኛ ለማየት እዚህ ይጫኑ።

-DCTAG awards are disbursed directly to your college or university after the last date to add a class.
-The award is available for the fall and/or spring semesters, based on your enrollment status.
+DCTAG awards are disbursed directly to your college or university after the last date to add or drop a class (also referred to as the add/drop deadline).
+The DCTAG award is available for the fall and/or spring semesters, based on your enrollment status.
 If you have not yet received the annual maximum award for your institution type, you may be eligible to receive funding for tuition covering summer courses.
-DCTAG does not fund mini-terms, or non-accredited online classes.
+DCTAG does not fund mini-terms or non-accredited online classes.

-Well, you will not get any money personally.
-But the DCTAG team will work with your college or university to cover your tuition expenses if you are eligible for DCTAG and your school is eligible for DCTAG.
+The DCTAG program team will work with your college or university to cover your tuition expenses if you are eligible for DCTAG funding, and your school is eligible for DCTAG funding.
+Please note: Students receiving a DCTAG award will not personally receive the funds.

-The award amount that your college or university will receive from DCTAG for your account depends on the type of institution, the difference between in-state and out-of-state tuition, the academic term, your lifetime maximum award amount (see below), and the amount of federal funding appropriated for DCTAG.
+The award amount that your college or university will receive from the DCTAG program for your account depends on the type of institution you are attending, the difference between in-state and out-of-state tuition, the academic term, your lifetime maximum award amount (see below), and the amount of federal funding appropriated for the DCTAG program.

-In all situations, DCTAG recipients are limited to a maximum of six years receiving awards.
+In all situations, DCTAG recipients are limited to a maximum of six years of receiving awards.

 ---|---|